datahubio/datahub-cloud-template-dataset/docs/README.md

 ### Take the template to the next level

 > [!note]
 > The template works best for datasets.
-If you don't have any data files, we suggest starting from scratch (go to [Starting from scratch](https://datahub.io/docs#starting-from-the-scratch))
+If you don't have any data files, we suggest starting from scratch (go to [Start from scratch](https://datahub.io/docs#start-from-the-scratch))

 <div class="middle-button-container">
     <a href="https://datahub.io/@olayway/docs/Customize%20Your%20DataHub%20Cloud%20Site%20with%20CSS" class="middle-button">Customize your site with CSS and HTML</a>